ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Experiments

 \subsection{Threat to Validity}

-\textbf{Internal threats:} Our approach relies on a contrastive dataset, where bias or insufficient coverage may result in inaccurate safe representations.
-To minimize this threat, we select two popular and well-known datasets to sample the safe and harmful samples in our contrastive dataset.
+\textbf{Internal threats:} Our approach relies on a contrastive dataset, where bias or insufficient coverage may result in inaccurate safety representations.
+To minimize this threat, we select two well-known datasets to sample the safe and harmful samples in our contrastive dataset.
 Additionally, in RQ2.3, we performed experiments to evaluate the impact of data quantity, further validating the robustness of ReGA at the data level.

-\textbf{External Validity:} Our approach may have limitations in generalizing to other LLMs or tasks.
+\textbf{External threats:} Our approach may have limitations in generalizing to other LLMs or tasks.
 Due to differences in model architectures, natural task types, and safety perspectives, our findings may not apply universally.
 To reduce this threat, we evaluated ReGA on six diverse LLMs and datasets to assess its generalizability.
 Furthermore, we tested our method on multiple datasets to confirm its effectiveness across various tasks.